Jreinhard96/Jreinhard96/README.md

 ## Hi there 👋 I am Joshua

-I am currently working as a data scienctist at Philip Morris International / HM Sampoerna, focusing on data science product on cloud infrastructures.
+I am currently working as a data scientist at Philip Morris International / HM Sampoerna, focusing on data science product on cloud infrastructures.
 I am working closely with tech & business team, simplifying access to data.
 With data warehousing, ETL, maintaining and creating data platform as my forte.
 Mainly code in Python and SQL, and learning to understand Java, Scala & Javascript.

 Prior to Philip Morris International, I worked in several startups such as Pahamify, Tunaiku and Halodoc as a data engineer.